 Rent Guarantor Scheme

-The purpose of this scheme is to enable University of Edinburgh students to rent private accommodation that may not otherwise be available, because a UK-based rent guarantor is required.
+The purpose of this scheme is to enable overseas, EU and UK students at the University of Edinburgh to rent private accommodation that may not otherwise be available, because a UK-based rent guarantor is required.

 Due to the cost of living increase, we have increased the rental limit from £700 to £900 per month.
 If you have been previously rejected from this scheme because your rental amount was over £700, we would encourage you to submit a new application form.

 The University is prepared to act as Rent Guarantor for rent payable under a Short Assured Tenancy or Private Residential Tenancy if you do not have a UK guarantor.
 This is provided should you:

 - be a full-time student matriculated onto a degree programme at the University of Edinburgh and have at least 6 months remaining on your programme of study

 - have no debts to the University of Edinburgh